File 2025 taxes 4 days left to file

 Why you need a CoinTracker alternative in 2026

 Crypto activity has evolved faster than most tax tools.
 DeFi introduces complex transaction types, liquidity pool deposits, reward harvesting, bridging assets across chains, and wrapped token conversions.
-These are often misclassified by basic software.
+These are often misclassified by basic software, which is a common issue in most crypto tax software that fails at DeFi.
 Multi-chain wallets further complicate cost-basis tracking, especially when assets move between networks.
 Even the platform's pricing also scales steeply, reaching $1,999/year for portfolios with high transaction counts.

 undefined